cfengine/documentation/reference/language-concepts/namespaces.markdown

 ## Variables

-Variables (except for Special Variables) are assumed to be within the same scope as the promiser but can also be referenced fully qualified with the namespace.
+Variables (except for Special variables) are assumed to be within the same scope as the promiser but can also be referenced fully qualified with the namespace.

 [%CFEngine_include_example(namespace_variable_references.cf)%]

-[Special variables][Special Variables] are always accessible without a namespace prefix.
+[Special variables][Special variables] are always accessible without a namespace prefix.
 For example, `this`, `mon`, `sys`, and `const` fall in this category.

 [%CFEngine_include_example(namespace_special_var_exception.cf)%]